lmroz/snap-plugin-collector-ethtool2/README.md

 There's more than one way to give back, from examples to blogs to code updates.
 See our recommended process in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
-Snap, along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).
+[snap](http://github.com:intelsdi-x/snap), along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).

 ## Acknowledgements
-List authors, co-authors and anyone you'd like to mention

 * Author: 	[Lukasz Mroz](https://github.com/lmroz)
 * Co-author:[Izabella Raulin](https://github.com/IzabellaRaulin)

-**Thank you!** Your contribution is incredibly important to us.
+And **thank you!** Your contribution, through code and participation, is incredibly important to us.us.